-Patch management is the consistent and repeatable process of distributing and implementing updates to software.
-Patch management policies define the processes an organization should implement to consistently and reliably update software without negatively impacting their systems.
+Patch management is the consistent and repeatable process of distributing and implementing updates to software, typically to address security and functionality issues.

 Why Is Patch Management Important?

-In recent years, dramatic data breaches have become rampant as a result of threat actors exploiting system vulnerabilities in organizations, particularly in software supply chain attacks like SolarWinds and Kaseya.
+In recent years, dramatic data breaches have become commonplace as a result of threat actors exploiting system vulnerabilities in organizations, particularly in software supply chain attacks that leverage vulnerabilities in third-party software.
 And even when hackers get in by simpler and more common ways like phishing or remote access accounts, vulnerabilities and misconfigurations can let hackers escalate attacks through lateral movement and other techniques.

-Patch management helps organizations maintain a high level of cyber hygiene and make sure their systems are not exposed to cyber threat actors.
-Some of the reasons highlighting the importance of patch management include:
+Patch management helps organizations maintain a high level of cyber hygiene to limit exposure to cyber threat actors.
+It’s important for a number of reasons:

-- Security: With patch management, organizations reduce their security risk, as it fixes the security vulnerabilities in their software and applications.
+- Security: With patch management, organizations reduce their security risk, as it fixes the security vulnerabilities in their software and applications that hackers might exploit.

 - Uptime: Patch management supports system uptime by ensuring the software and applications of an organization are kept up-to-date.

-- Feature Improvements: Patch management is capable of exceeding basic functionality such as software bug fixes to offer updates to features and functionality.
-Through patches, users can enjoy the latest and best features available to a product.
+- Feature Improvements: Patch management is capable of improving basic functionality such as software bug fixes and updates to features and functionality.

 Types of Patch Management

-Patch management involves identifying devices, software and applications lacking patches, automatically gathering the required patches, deploying them to software and devices, and delivering reports to support business decisions.
+Patch management involves identifying devices, software and applications in need of patching, automatically gathering the required patches, deploying them to software and devices, checking functionality, and delivering reports to document compliance and support business priorities.
 The most common types of patch management include:

 Automated patch management simply refers to a type of patch management that involves distributing patches automatically.
 It eliminates as much human involvement as possible from the patch management process to intelligently deliver patches to target devices.

-Manual patch management has IT teams manually deploy patches and updates to each workstation and software instance.
+Manual patch management requires IT teams to manually deploy patches and updates to each workstation and software instance.
 With manual patch management, teams have complete control over their patching environments and can handle servers, software, and devices independently.
 It is however time-intensive and may divert the focus of IT teams from vital projects.
-Manual patch management can also be resource-intensive, but many organizations insist on it to make sure the patch doesn’t break anything.
+Manual patch management can also be resource-intensive, but many organizations insist on it to make sure a patch doesn’t break anything.

-Sophisticated organizations like cloud and service providers often patch continuously, as new patches are released, as their businesses depend on top-notch security – see slide from Google Cloud below.
+Sophisticated organizations like cloud and service providers often patch continuously, as new patches are released, as their businesses depend on top-notch security — see slide from Google Cloud below.
 A process that intensive is beyond the resources of many companies, however, and is a reason many companies seek help from software or services providers.

 How Does Virtual Patching Come Into Play?

-Ransomware attacks on unpatched vulnerabilities have also been frighteningly on the rise.
-Furthermore, the shift to remote work means the scope of technologies used to meet business needs widens and their vulnerabilities need to be patched.
+Ransomware attacks on unpatched vulnerabilities have also been on the rise.
+Furthermore, the shift to remote work means the scope of technologies used to meet business needs widens and remote user vulnerabilities also need to be patched.

-Security teams have the time they need to assess vulnerabilities and test and implement the required permanent patches through virtual patching.
+With virtual patching, security teams have the time they need to assess vulnerabilities and test and implement the required permanent patches.
 It also provides organizations more freedom to execute their patch management policies on their terms to avoid unnecessary downtime and the losses resulting from business disruptions.
 Enterprises also have more flexibility and less need to roll out emergency patches or workarounds to patching.

 Popular Patch Management Solutions

 Fortunately, there are many very good patch management products and services that can help ease the burden of patch management.
 Here are some of them.
 It’s important to note a typical patch management product doesn’t cover everything, especially the open-source patch management options.
 Major enterprise applications and network and storage hardware are frequent exceptions that must be patched separately, for example.